Operation MacArthur: May

 On 2 May a helicopter from the 10th Cavalry Squadron landed to detain an enemy soldier 17 mi east-southeast of Pleiku, on landing the helicopter was fired on and left the area and the aerorifle platoon was landed in the area and engaged 15 PAVN/VC in bunkers.
 The enemy withdrew at 15:40 leaving 12 dead; U.S. losses were one killed.
 On 5 May forces from the PAVN 174th Regiment ambushed a convoy on Highway 14 8 mi south of Kontum.
 Tanks from the ARVN 3rd Armored Cavalry Regiment engaged the ambushers and were joined by mechanized infantry, Vietnamese Rangers and CIDG troops.
 The enemy withdrew at 14:30 leaving 121 dead; U.S. losses were 12 killed.
 On 10 May a firebase 9 mi west of Đắk Tô was attacked, the enemy withdrew leaving 47 dead; U.S. losses were three killed.
 On 16 May near Landing Zone Brillo Pad Sergeant Anund C. Roark smothered the blast of an enemy hand grenade with his body an action for which he was posthumously awarded the Medal of Honor.

-On 21 May Division engineers found a weapons cache 10 mi west-northwest of Kontum containing 70 U.S. .45 cal submachineguns.On 22 May a unit of the 3rd Brigade supported by artillery and airstrikes engaged an enemy platoon 19 mi west of Kontum killing ten.
+On 21 May Division engineers found a weapons cache 10 mi west-northwest of Kontum containing 70 U.S. .45 cal submachine guns.On 22 May a unit of the 3rd Brigade supported by artillery and airstrikes engaged an enemy platoon 19 mi west of Kontum killing ten.
 On 25 May a Division unit engaged an enemy force 8 mi west-northwest of Đắk Tô killing 36; U.S. losses were two killed.
 On 26 May at midnight a 1st Brigade unit at a firebase 11 mi west of Đắk Tô was attacked with the enemy penetrating the perimeter and seizing four bunkers.
 The unit counterattacked and recaptured the positions before the enemy withdrew leaving two captured from the 2nd Battalion, 101D Regiment, 325C Division and 51 individual weapons; U.S. losses were 14 killed.
 A Division unit found 11 PAVN/VC dead 8 miles west-northwest of Đắk Tô.
 On 31 May a unit of the 3rd Brigade found 14 PAVN/VC dead 19 miles west of Kontum all were killed by artillery or airstrikes.
 Landing Zone Brillo Pad was hit by mortar and recoilless rifle fire and a ground probe resulting in one PAVN/VC and three U.S. killed.

 Cumulative operational results to the end of May were 4,719 PAVN/VC killed and 1,013 individual and 141 crew-served weapons captured.
 U.S. losses were 690 killed.